franbel/Air_transp_occ_data/readme.txt

-q/as

-problem defination:
+problem definition: can accidents be predicted?

-what are we looking for:
+what are we looking for: cleaning, exploring, visualizing and modelling relevant features

-abdulla